Mike Smick UX Sketch Sub Page Image

 What tools do you use?

-In my work I need a good notebook.
-(More on that later on.)
-But software I like having a diagramming tool like Draw.io or Freeplane.
-And in designing screens I like Figma, or Affinity Designer, Sketch or Adobe XD.
-For prototyping HTML, I very much like working with Pinegrow and then editing with say VS Code Editor Notepad++.
-Not to forget, critical to my work are the browser developer tools.
+One thing I’m proud of is having become quite platform agnostic.
+I can work on Windows, Mac and Linux.
+I’ve got toolsets that will work on all the platforms at this point.
+In my work I need a good notebook, which is why I invented one.
+But software I like having a diagramming / mindmapping tool like Draw.io or Freeplane.
+And in designing screens I like Figma, or Affinity Designer, Penpot (open source) or Adobe XD.
+For prototyping HTML, I very much like working with Pinegrow and then editing with say VSCode or Notepad++.
+And of course the browser dev tools (F12).

-I like Illustrator & Photoshop but I’m actually trying to move away from Adobe subscriptions in personal work just as a challenge.
-For what I do, it’s not something I want to tie myself to on a monthly recurring basis.
+I’ve largely moved away from Adobe subscriptions in personal work just as a challenge.
+I know I’ll keep the skillset indefinitely but it’s more fun trying new tools and seeing how far I can go.
+It’s unattractive to tie myself to monthly recurring payments.
 But the bottom line is I use what I need to use to collaborate and deliver.
 If that requires using Adobe or Figma, then I’m going to do that and adapt.
-I like Jira for documentation of work tasks.
-And I’m OK but not fantastic at Git & BitBucket.
+I like Nextcloud and Dokuwiki or Jira for documentation of work tasks.
+And I’m OK but not fantastic at Git, Github or BitBucket.

-What is your favorite website or app for UX?
+What is your favorite website or app that demonstrates UX?

 The one I point out to people is the catalog site for McMaster Carr.
 Perhaps most people haven’t heard of it, but it’s place to shop for all sorts of mechanical fasteners and construction parts.
 Whereas the design might look a bit dated, the speed of indexing and product loading, I’ve never seen something this efficient.
 I thought I was the only one talking about it for years and then another guy made a video pointing out all the performance tweaks.